-Cypress County is large rural municipality covering 13,237 square kilometres and having a 2019 population of 7,829 people located on farms, country residences, and within nine hamlets.
+Cypress County is a large rural municipality, and according to the 2021 census, covers 12,978 square kilometres with a 2019 population of 7,524 people located on farms, country residences, and within nine hamlets.
 The hamlets, in order of population include Dunmore, Desert Blume, Irvine, Seven Persons, Suffield, Veinerville, Schuler, Walsh and Hilda.
 Most of the population is located in close proximity to the larger urban municipalities of Medicine Hat and Redcliff.